-Management's Discussion and Analysis Year Ended January 31, 2019 May 31, 2019
+Management's Discussion and Analysis Three Months Ended April 30, 2019 July 2, 2019

-The Company has since acquired additional claims, by way of staking.
+The Company subsequently acquired additional claims by way of staking.
+In total, Noram held 888 claims in the Clayton Valley.

-On February 8, 2017, the Company entered into a definitive property option agreement (the "Option Agreement") with Alba Minerals Ltd. ("Alba") to acquire lithium brine/clay claims at Clayton Valley, Nevada and the Hector Lode lithium claims in San Bernardino County California.
+On February 8, 2017, the Company entered into a definitive property option agreement (the "Option Agreement") with Alba Minerals Ltd. ("Alba"), whereby Alba would acquire an interest in the lithium claims at Clayton Valley, Nevada and the Hector Lode lithium claims in San Bernardino County California upon fulfilling a series of commitments and milestones.
+In 2017, Alba vested a 25% interest in the claims by fulfilling the necessary terms of this agreement.
+On September 1, 2017, the claim blocks were reduced to 646 claims by mutual consent of the two companies.